 Separate Seating.
-At conventions and other meetings, voting and non-voting delegates/members are seated together, separate from non-upgraded alternates and visitors.
+At in person-conventions and other meetings with in-person participation, voting and non-voting delegates/members are seated together, separate from non-upgraded alternates and visitors.
 Seating for non-upgraded alternates and visitors shall be located behind or to the side of seated delegates/members.